BioPhoton/ngRe/README.md

 > **Early Producer**
 > All input bindings are so called "early producer".
 A cache mechanism is needed as followed:
 > - Use a `ReplaySubject` with `bufferSize` of `1` to emmit notifications

-> **Implement strick and consistent handling ov undefined**
-> The `async` should act as following:
-> - when initially passed `undefined` the pipe should forward undefined as value as on value ever was emitted
-> - when initially passed `null` the pipe should forward undefined as value as on value ever was emitted
-> - when initially passed `of(undefined)` the pipe should forward undefined as value as `undefined` was emitted
-> - when initially passed `of(null)` the pipe should forward undefined as value as `null` was emitted
-> - when initially passed `EMPTY` the pipe should forward undefined as value as on value ever was emitted
-> - when initially passed `NEVER` the pipe should forward undefined as value as on value ever was emitted
-> - when reassigned a new `Observable` the pipe should forward undefined as value as on value was emitted from the new `Observable`

 ---